-According to state law, the advisory council and its district board or ESC governing board should issue a joint statement by March 1 each year.
-This statement should report progress on work they outlined in the council's plan for that year, summarize actions taken and actions pending, and specify how the council and board have fulfilled their respective responsibilities under the law.
+The business advisory council and its district board or educational service center governing board must issue a joint statement by March 1 each year.
+This statement must report progress on work it outlined in the council's plan for that year, summarize actions taken and actions pending, and specify how the council and board have fulfilled their respective responsibilities under the law.

-At a minimum, the joint statement should reference:
+At a minimum, the joint statement must reference:

-- Meetings conducted by the council; - The council's plan and implementation progress; - Brief summaries of specific activities the council conducted; - The nature of the council's advice and recommendations, if any, on needed employment skills and curriculum development to instill those skills; - The nature of the council's advice and recommendations, if any, on economic and job market changes and the types of employment in which future jobs are most likely to be available; and - The nature of the council's advice and suggestions, if any, for developing working relationships among businesses, labor organizations and educational personnel.
+- Meetings conducted by the council; State law requires at minimum quarterly meetings by the governing board. - The council's plan and implementation progress; - Brief summaries of specific activities the council conducted; - The nature of the council's advice and recommendations, if any, on needed employment skills and curriculum development to instill those skills; - The nature of the council's advice and recommendations, if any, on economic and job market changes and the types of employment in which future jobs are most likely to be available; and - The nature of the council's advice and suggestions, if any, for developing working relationships among businesses, labor organizations and educational personnel.

-A school district board or ESC governing board might consider creating a webpage dedicated to the business advisory council's work.
+A school district board of education, joint vocational school district board of education or educational service center governing board might consider creating a webpage dedicated to the business advisory council's work.
 The page would be an ideal location to post the joint statement on how the business advisory council has fulfilled its responsibilities, as well as a place to share the business advisory council information and its recommendations to the board, students, staff and community.